emanuelen5/emanuelen5.github.io/site/_posts/2019-07-18-rpi3bplus-controlling-leds.md

 ---
 finished: true
+title: Controlling Raspberry Pi LEDs
+date: 2019-07-18
+tags: [rpi, linux]
+categories: miniguide
 ---

-# Controlling Raspberry Pi LEDs
 Taken from [Jeff Geerling: Controlling PWR and ACT LEDs on the Raspberry Pi](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi).
 I have tested this on my Raspberry Pi B+.

 Luckily, with the Pi 2 model B, B+, A+, and Zero, you can control the LEDs in software, in a few different ways.
 The simplest way to change the way these LEDs work is to modify the trigger for each LED by setting it in `/sys/class/leds/led[LED_ID]/trigger`, where you replace `[LED_ID]` with 0 for the green ACT LED, and 1 for the red PWR LED.